-Day 7: Serengeti National Park via Ol Duvai Gorge Pre-Historic Site
+Day 6 and 7: Serengeti National Park via Ol Duvai Gorge Pre-Historic Site

 On the way, we shall make a short trip to Ol duvai Gorge.
 The gorge has led to multiple archaeological and paleontological discoveries.
 Home to the great work by Louis and Mary Leakey, this is a phenomenal destination.
 Some famous discoveries here include Zinjanthropus, Homo habilis and Homo erectus.
 You will get to learn all about the work going on at the site in a very interactive way.

-We shall later head to Serengeti National Park where we shall have our lunch.
+We shall later head to Serengeti National Park.
 The journey to the park passes through the Ndutu Plains and welcomes you to Naabi Area; the beautiful locations where the annual Wildebeest migration starts, by thousands of females calving on these plains.
-Soon after lunch we shall start game drives in this vast savannah, enjoying the local birds as we head to our hotel.

-After an early morning bird walk at the lodge, we shall head back to Serengeti.
-Another day of game drives in this wonderful park will see us enjoy the sceneries of these vast plains and keep adding to our birdlist.
+The following day we shall spend time scouting the vast Serengeti as we enjoy birds we may have missed the previous day.
 We shall spend time looking around some of the famous rock outcrops, often referred as Kopjes.
 Look out for animals such as Leopard, Cape Buffalo, assorted Gazelles, Maasai Giraffe, Wildebeest, Common Zebras, Savannah Elephant and Lions.